LL782/LL782/.github/ISSUE_TEMPLATE/general_purpose.md

 ---
 name: General purpose
-description: 'For task tracking and idea capture'
+about: 'For task tracking and idea capture'
 assignees: LL782

 ---